-One of the biggest new features on new iPhone X is that it has wireless charging, which utilizes the Qi coil.
+One of the biggest new features on the new iPhone X is that it has wireless charging, which utilizes the Qi coil.
 No more carrying wires around as the iPhone X offers you wireless charging. iPhone X utilizes the Qi coil for wireless charging.
 This technology allows Apple’s smartphone to get an instant refill by being placed on a pad which then refills the device without it needing to go near a plug.
 The coil allows you to use virtually any pad you can get.

-Apple doesn’t supply charging pad in the box so, if you want to use this latest technology, you’ll need to buy one separately.
+Apple doesn’t supply a charging pad in the box so, if you want to use this latest technology, you’ll need to buy one separately.

 8. Neural engine

 The neural engine is actually a pair of processing cores dedicated to handling “specific machine learning algorithms.”
 These algorithms are what power various advanced features in the iPhone, including Face ID, Animoji, and augmented reality apps.
 According to Apple’s press materials, the neural engine performs “up to 600 billion operations per second” to help speed AI tasks.
-Neural engine makes new features like Face ID and Animoji efficient and fast.
+The neural engine makes new features like Face ID and Animoji efficient and fast.

 9. NFC with reader mode

 Only iPhone 7, iPhone 8 & iPhone X supports reading NFC tags.
 NFC with reader mode is a framework that was added to aid in the detection of Near Field Communication tags.
-NFC tags have a very small amount of memory, that when encoded carry a bit of data which can be read by an NFC enabled device, such as a phone or fixed NFC reader.
+NFC tags have a very small amount of memory, that when encoded carry a bit of data that can be read by an NFC enabled device, such as a phone or fixed NFC reader.

 10. True tone Quad-LED flash and Slow Sync